-The imposition of the tax clearly extends to those resident in the "United States" and those who are citizens thereof, AND to those who are neither, as well.
+The nature, function and applicability of the tax is clear per the relevant statutes, which extend the tax to those resident in the "United States" and those who are citizens thereof, AND to those who are neither, as well.
 The statutes reflected at 26 USC § 1 imposes the tax upon the "taxable income" of every individual.
 Period.
 "Taxable income" is "gross income" less allowable deductions, etc..
 Period.
 "Gross income" includes "income" of all kinds and from any source whatsoever.
 Period.

 The manner in which those special rules are presented and organized in the statutes is complex and elaborate, but a concise rendering of certain of those provisions, sufficient for purposes of this discussion, can be found by looking at 26 CFR § 1.1-1, 26 USC § 871(b), and a couple of the regulations related to 26 USC § 871(b):

 26 CFR § 1.1-1 Income tax on individuals.

 (a) General rule.

 (1) Section 1 of the Code imposes an income tax on the income of every individual who is a citizen or resident of the United States and, to the extent provided by section 871(b) [below] or 877(b) [relating to special treatment of those deemed expatriates for the purpose of tax-avoidance, and thus not presented here -PH], on the income of a nonresident alien individual.

 (b) Income connected with United States business - graduated rate of tax

 Imposition of tax

 26 CFR § 1.871-1 Classification and manner of taxing alien individuals.